5 Tasks workflows to help you take control of Drawboard Projects

 Tasks in Drawboard Projects give you full control over how work is tracked, from drawing to completion.

-Start by setting up custom Task Categories, defining the status flows that match your real-world process, and assigning Types to organize Tasks by trade or focus.
+Organization Admins can start by setting up custom Task Lists in the Account Admin portal, defining the status flows that match your real-world process, and assigning Types to organize Tasks by trade or focus.

 Then, drop context-rich pins with photos, assign ownership and deadlines, and keep everything organized with threaded comments and a complete activity history that captures every update and decision.